cheminfo/nmr-dataset1/README.md

 In order to export property the data from topspin the following settings should be used:

-Select 'save data set ain a JCAMP-DX file'.
-The most space-saving option (type of archive file) is JCAMP DIFF/DUP.
+Select 'save data set in a JCAMP-DX file'.
+The most space-saving option ('type of archive file') is JCAMP DIFF/DUP.
 To only store the FID, change the content of the field 'Included these data types' to FID.